mozilla/addons-server/docs/topics/api/v3_legacy/discovery.rst

     These v3 APIs are now deprecated and you should switch to a newer version before it is removed.
-See :ref:`the API versions available<api-versions-list>` for details of the different API versions available and the deprection timeline.
+See :ref:`the API versions available<api-versions-list>` for details of the different API versions available and the deprecation timeline.

 -----------------
 Discovery Content